kahole/edamagit/README.md

+## TODO: Bug tracker

+Bug#2
+After commiting, sometimes another magit status window is next to the existing one.
+Related: focus should be returned to magit status window after committing

+## TODO: push and merge etc should fold under Head at the top

 ## General
   - Go for MVP consisting of 90% of common use
   - plus all convenient features that come along with it